emericg/OffloadBuddy/README.md

 OffloadBuddy is a multimedia offloading software with a few tricks up his sleeve!
-It's designed to remove the hassle of handling and transferring the many videos and pictures file from your devices like action cameras, regular cameras and smartphones...
+It's designed to remove the hassle of handling and transferring the many videos and pictures files from your devices like action cameras, regular cameras and smartphones...

 Works on Linux, macOS and Windows!